10 Commonly Used Rhetorical Strategies (With Examples)

 Commonly used rhetorical strategies

 The following list includes some commonly used rhetorical devices, as well as examples to illustrate how the strategy can be used in speech or writing.
-Consider some of these strategies the next time you are planning a speech, writing a letter or having a political debate with your neighbors.
+Consider some of these strategies the next time you're planning a speech, writing a letter or having a political debate with your neighbors.
 Ultimately, the devices in this rhetorical strategies list can offer ways for you to enhance your communication skills, as well as enliven your conversations:

 Alliteration uses repetition in the initial consonant sound of a word or word phrase.
 The consonant sound is repeated for most or all the words being used to convey a sense of lyricism.
 Here is an example: